Pixelcomet/fixer-to-qraphql/README.md

 # fixer-to-qraphql
-A simple server, to consume the fixer.io API and to expose it via GraphQL.
+A simple server, that consumes the fixer.io API and exposes it via GraphQL.
 It also supports caching.

 ## Setup
 - run `npm i`